DynamoDS/DynamoPrimer/01_Introduction/1-4_what_is_visual_programming.md

 ####1.1.3	Visual Programming Defined
 If you were tasked with writing instructions for folding an origami crane, how would you go about it?
 Would you make them with graphics, text, or some combination between the two?

 If your answer contained graphics, then **Visual Programming** is definitely for you.
 The process is essentially the same for both Programming and Visual Programming.
 They utilize the same framework of formalization; however, we define the instructions and relationships of our program through a graphical (or "Visual") user interface.
 Instead of typing text bound by syntax, we connect pre-packaged nodes together.
-Here's a comparison of the same algorithm programmed with nodes versus code:
+Here's a comparison of the same algorithm - "draw a circle through a point" - programmed with nodes versus code:

 ![Basic Visual Program ](images/1-1/03-BasicVisualProgram.png)